MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

 [SITE_PERMISSION_FEATURE_MODE](#site_permission_feature_mode) | Represents the state of a site permission request.
 [SITE_PERMISSION_KIND](#site_permission_kind) | Represents the type of site permission being requested.
 [SITE_PERMISSION_RESPONSE](#site_permission_response) | Represents a user's response to a site permission request.
-[VisibleEntryUpdateOperation](#visibleentryupdateoperation) | Indicates the type of operation of the VisibleListUpdateEntry.
+[VisibleEntryUpdateOperation](#visibleentryupdateoperation) | Indicates the type of operation of the [VisibleListUpdateEntry](visiblelistupdateentry.md#visiblelistupdateentry).
 [DualEngineInitialize](#dualengineinitialize) | Initializes the DualEngine.
 [DualEngineReady](#dualengineready) | Called after Internet Explorer has finished all of its initial setup and the API is ready to use.

 ## Members

 #### ACCELERATOREVENTTYPE

+Specifies the type of accelerator event.

 > enum [ACCELERATOREVENTTYPE](#acceleratoreventtype)